mahnoorsheikh16/Node-Classification-with-Graph-Neural-Networks/README.md

 There are 2480 nodes in total and each node belongs to one of 7 classes.
 Each node in the graph is associated with a feature vector and a label (class).
 The connection between nodes is stored in an adjacent matrix.

 The provided files include:
-1. An adjacency matrix stored in file adj.npz: Each entry in this matrix indicates whether two nodes are connected or not.
+1. An adjacency matrix stored in file `adj.npz`: Each entry in this matrix indicates whether two nodes are connected or not.
 E.g., adj[i, j] = 0 if node i and node j are disconnected, adj[i, j] > 0 otherwise.

-2. A feature matrix stored in file features.npy: Each row represents the feature vector of a node.
+2. A feature matrix stored in file `features.npy`: Each row represents the feature vector of a node.
 E.g., features[i] represents the feature vector of node i.

-3. A list of labels stored in file labels.npy: Includes class labels of training labels.
+3. A list of labels stored in file `labels.npy`: Includes class labels of training labels.

-4. Data splits (train/test splits) stored in splits.json: splits[‘idx_train’]: node index for training nodes. splits[‘idx_test’]: node index for testing nodes.
+4. Data splits (train/test splits) stored in `splits.json`: splits[‘idx_train’]: node index for training nodes. splits[‘idx_test’]: node index for testing nodes.